RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181026_r1_37C_glucose_O2_dilution/README.md

 # 2018-10-26 37C Glucose O2 Dilution

 ## Purpose
-This experiment was a biological replicate of a low atc induction series.
+This experiment was a biological replicate of a low atc induction series in M9 + 0.4% glucose.

 ## Strain Information